ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 }
 ```

-- `ReactJS Context` vs `ReactJS ReduxJS`, when should I use each one?
+- `ReactJS Context` VS `ReactJS ReduxJS`, when should I use each one?
   - If you're only using `ReduxJS` to avoid passing down `props`, context could replace `ReduxJS` - but then you probably didn't need `ReduxJS` in the first place.
   - `Context` also doesn't give you anything like the `ReduxJS DevTools`, the ability to trace your state updates, middleware to add centralized application logic, and other powerful capabilities that `ReduxJS` enables.
 - How to handle errors in `ReactJS`?